svanderweide/svanderweide/README.md

 Pronouns: *he/him*

 Hey!
 I am Simon Van Der Weide.
-I am an aspiring software engineer with diverse interests in software engineering, full-stack web dev, and systems programming and design.
+I am an aspiring programmer with diverse interests in software engineering, full-stack web dev, and systems programming and design.
 I am a graduating senior at Yale University with a double-major in Computer Science (*B.S.*) and English.

 <!--
 **svanderweide/svanderweide** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.